Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment. parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU. parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name.
+parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment. parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU. parAzBastionTunneling | No       | Switch to enable/disable Bastion native client support.
+This is only supported when the Standard SKU is used for Bastion as documented here: https://learn.microsoft.com/azure/bastion/native-client parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name.